-There is no default investment arrangement or default investment strategy in place for the Scheme at the current time.
+As noted above, there is no default arrangement or default strategy in place for the Scheme.
 As such, there has been no review of the default arrangement or default strategy in the year in question and no previous review for which a date can be given.